JuDePom/BattleBerger/README.md

 ============
 ***The best sheep wars of the entire farming community***

-BattleBerger is a tiny game developped for the course distributed architecture design of the IT master of the University of Lorraine.
+BattleBerger is a tiny game developed for the course distributed architecture design of the IT master of the University of Lorraine.

 It's a battleship game, with sheep.